cfsworkload/personality-insights/README.md

 ## How the app works

-Go to the app's web interface by clicking the **Open the Deployed App** button in DevOps Services or by clicking the **Open URL** button in the Bluemix dashboard.
+1. Go to the app's web interface by clicking the **Open the Deployed App** button in DevOps Services or by clicking the **Open URL** button in the Bluemix dashboard.

-At the top of the page there is a query builder you can use to search for Twitter data.
+2. At the top of the page there is a query builder you can use to search for Twitter data.

-The **Twitter Count** button returns the number of tweets that match the given query.
+3. The **Twitter Count** button returns the number of tweets that match the given query.
 The **Twitter Search** button returns 20 tweets that match the query and loads them into dashDB.

-Once you have enough information from a single Twitter user (usually 20 tweets are enough), you can enter their Twitter username in the **Personality Insights** section.
-Clicking
+4. Once you have enough information from a single Twitter user (usually 20 tweets are enough), you can enter their Twitter username in the **Personality Insights** section.
-**Analyze Personality** will send all of that user's tweets to the Personality Insights service, and if there's enough data it will display a textual summary and visualization of the personality data the service returned.
+5. Clicking **Analyze Personality** will send all of the user's tweets to the Personality Insights service, and if there's enough data it will display a textual summary and visualization of the personality data the service returned.
 If an error is displayed, there may not be enough data from that Twitter user to perform an analysis.

 ## Search for Twitter data through Insights for Twitter